 Some of them had been shot down and against the odds survived the horror of escaping from a spiralling, fire-riven aircraft before becoming a POW.
 Some had taken part in famous raids such as Peenemunde or the Bielefeld Viaduct.
 All were very young men at the time (late teens, early 20s) and extraordinarily brave (though they denied this).
 Their stories were simply told with the wry humour that age and experience can bring.

 We raised several thousand pounds that evening to help maintain the then new Bomber Command Memorial in London’s Green Park.
 What an amazing night.

 In relation to those many businesses that I am fortunate to know well (both clients and non-clients), I have come to appreciate how much hard work goes into making a business successful and sustainable.
 The daily challenge of dealing with all of the challenges that life throws at it!

 I have also had the privilege of being involved with the Worthing and Adur Chamber of Commerce.
-I believe that Carpenter Box (as was) was the first registered member of the Chamber back in the 20s so its great that we continue to support what is a thriving and important local voice for business.
+I believe that Carpenter Box was the first registered member of the Chamber back in the 20s so its great that we continue to support what is a thriving and important local voice for business.
 I was honoured to become its President in 2017 and thank its members and Executive for the support they gave and the work that goes on promoting business generally.

-I find it difficult to believe that as I step away from MHA Carpenter Box, we still have no certainty on the Brexit question.
+I find it difficult to believe that as I step away from Carpenter Box, we still have no certainty on the Brexit question.
 But I do know though, is whatever the outcome, businesses will have to trade their way out of the mess that the government has created for us.
 I’ve every belief that they’ll do so but like many others, I have a sense of betrayal that we’ve been put in the position in the first place.